backstage/backstage/docs/features/software-templates/dry-run-testing.md

 ## Adding handling for dry run

-To add handling for dry run functionality you need to add a check for 'ctx.isDryRun' inside the handler of the configuration object which is being passed into 'createTemplateAction' in the function where the behavior of your action is defined.
+To add handling for dry run functionality you need to add a check for `ctx.isDryRun` inside the handler of the configuration object which is being passed into `createTemplateAction` in the function where the behavior of your action is defined.
 Once the check is successful, you can perform the desired actions expected in a dry run, e.g. outputting non-sensitive inputs.

 ```typescript
 async handler(ctx) {